Deo Barunark

-Deo Barunark or Deo (देवबरनार्क) is a village dating back to the Maurya period.
-It is a large village in the Tarari block of Bhojpur district, Bihar, India.
-The village has a total of 735 families.
+Deo Barunark or Deo (देवबरनार्क) is a village and historical site located in the Tarari block of Bhojpur district, Bihar, India.
+Situated almost 27 miles south-west of Arrah, the village is known for its ancient temples and pillars dating to the Later Gupta period.
+While local traditions may extend its history further, its most significant archaeological remains are from this era.

 History

 An inscription was found here in the 19th century dating to the time of Jivitagupta II.
 This is a valuable source of information for the later Guptas, naming king Jivitagupta as the son of Vishnugupta and his queen Ijjadevi.
 There is an ancient Sun temple in the village which received land grants from the Gupta and Maukhari rulers.
 The location was photographed by Henry Baily Wade Garrick in 1881–82.